• ECTS

 General objectives

-Sequence 1: Regulationshydrological functioning of wetlands
+Sequence 1: RegulationsHydrological functioning of wetlands

-Non-classroom : to be done individually
+Remote: to be completed individually

 Pooling of regulatory research and matrix analysis of regulatory texts.